javirandor/anthropic-tokenizer/README.md

 _Not an official implementation_.
 By _Javier Rando and Florian Tramèr_.
 If your usage of this tool falls within Anthropic's [Responsible Disclosure Policy](https://www.anthropic.com/responsible-disclosure-policy), we encourage you to follow their protocols.

+> ⚠️ Anthropic has patched the streaming, and network traffic no longer represents tokens.
+However, the strategy of [limiting the output tokens to 1](https://github.com/javirandor/anthropic-tokenizer?tab=readme-ov-file#motivating-example) still works ⚠️

 See our [blog post](https://javirando.com/blog/2024/claude-tokenizer/) and [Twitter thread](https://twitter.com/javirandor/status/1767602845111492685).

+---

 Anthropic recently released [Claude 3](https://www.anthropic.com/news/claude-3-family), but has not publicly released the tokenizer used for this family of models.
 But no worries!
 You can reverse-engineer the tokenizer by analyzing the generation streaming.